rhammock1/db_pull/README.md

 * Create a `logs/` folder in the root of this project and touch `logs/pull.log` - This will be .gitignored
 * If you'd like it to clear production payment details- create `sql/clear_prod_payment.sql`
 * If working on an integration- create `sql/integration_setup.sql`

+-- If running as an agent
+* Update System Preferences to wake the computer at specific time
 * Edit `com.example.db_pull.plist` with your specific values
 * Move `com.example.db_pull.plist` to `~/Library/LaunchAgents/`.